tandasat/blog/_drafts/2023-06-02-intel-vt-rp-part-2.md

 - SMEP: If a user-mode page is executable in kernel-mode, an attacker can generate and execute her shell-code in user-mode pages, where W^X is usually not enforced.
 - Kernel-mode code flow integrity: If forward- or backward-edge code flow is unprotected using CFG and CET, an attacker can replace a function pointer or perform ROP to perform desired operations.

 Additionally, those configurations must be locked (protected) by a hypervisor.
 If we consider securely starting up the hypervisor, we need to combine more technologies.
-It is substantial work that is challenging to do without any bugs.
+It is substantial work that is challenging to do without any bugs (stay tuned😊).

 ## Conclusion